 Before configuring Looker to work with Teradata, you must install the

 hash_md5 user-defined function (UDF) on your Teradata server.
-You can find instructions for installing the UDF here.
+You can find instructions for installing the UDF on this Teradata downloads page.

 To use Looker with Teradata you will need to configure a Teradata driver.
-These instructions describe that process, assuming use of a startup script similar to the examples provided here.
+These instructions describe that process, assuming use of a startup script similar to the examples provided on this Looker Github page.